Los Angeles Restraining Order Lawyer

 - Remove your right to own, carry, or use a firearm.

 The moment you are handed a restraining order, you need to start thinking about how you can protect yourself from the consequences looming ahead.
-Manshoory Law Group, APC and our Los Angeles restraining order lawyers can help you craft a strong legal argument against the permanence of the restraining order, as well as build a case against any criminal accusations that may accompany it.
+Our Los Angeles restraining order lawyers at Manshoory Law Group can help you craft a strong legal argument against the permanence of the restraining order, as well as build a case against any criminal accusations that may accompany it.

 We are familiar with criminal defense cases regarding: